NAIA Expressway: History

 On January 2, 2014, construction began on Phase 2 of the NAIA Expressway.
 On September 22, 2016, at exactly 12:01 AM (PHT), the second phase of the airport expressway from Macapagal Boulevard to NAIA Terminals 1 and 2 was opened to all motorists and airport passengers rushing to their flights to avoid the traffic lights at every intersection along NAIA Road.
 Toll collection at the NAIAX began on October 22, exactly one month later.

 On November 28, 2016, the on-ramp of the expressway's western terminus was removed as the new on-ramp in the expressway opened on November 4.

 On December 21, 2016, at exactly 6:00 AM (PHT), the Entertainment City-NAIA Road-SLEX-Skyway segment (including the access ramp to Terminal 3) of the airport expressway was opened to all motorists for the Christmas rush.
 On December 28, 2016, the access ramps to and from Manila–Cavite Expressway (CAVITEX) were also opened to all motorists to provide easier access from the province of Cavite and Las Piñas to NAIA Terminals 1, 2 and 3 and vice versa.

 On June 1, 2017, NAIAX was fully opened to all motorists.
 By the full opening of NAIAX, CAVITEX was ultimately connected to Skyway and the international airport.
 Since the opening of Skyway Stage 3 in 2020, the airport has been connected to the North Luzon Expressway (NLEX), with Skyway and NAIAX providing seamless travel to and from the airport, including Clark International Airport in Pampanga.

-On March 1, 2024, an additional westbound on-ramp from Tramo in Pasay was opened to motorists.
+On March 1, 2024, an additional westbound on-ramp from Tramo Street in Pasay was opened to motorists.
+On March 27, 2026, an additional westbound off-ramp to NAIA Terminal 3 was opened.

 Future

 San Miguel Corporation proposed an expansion of the expressway to Bonifacio Global City (BGC), Taguig in 2017.
 Planned to traverse above Lawton Avenue, this expansion aims to reduce traffic along Sales Road and Sales Interchange and help reduce travel time from the airport to BGC to 10 minutes from the initial 30 minutes to 1 hour.
 The project also includes constructing additional NAIAX ramps from the NAIA Terminals 1 and 2 exit ramps to C-5 Road Extension and CAVITEX C-5 Link via Ninoy Aquino Avenue.
 This project is part of SMC's three-year expansion project of all toll roads in southern Metro Manila to decrease traffic congestion on the area's major thoroughfares.
-As of 2021, the project is under construction.
+As of 2026, the project is still waiting for a green light/approval for it to be under construction.

 NAIAX's toll system is also planned to be integrated with the South Luzon Expressway, Skyway, Muntinlupa–Cavite Expressway, and STAR Tollway under SMC's Seamless Southern Tollways program, wherein motorists will pay upon exit from NAIAX or any of the aforementioned expressways.